-As well as featuring in our regular free exhibitions at Portland Place and the V&A, the RIBA Collections are frequently loaned around the world, for major exhibitions at some of the best-known museums.
-Here are some of the exhibitions they've journeyed to in 2020.
+As well as featuring in our regular free exhibitions at 66 Portland Place and the V&A, the RIBA Collections are frequently loaned around the world, for major exhibitions at some of the best-known museums.
+Here are some of the exhibitions where they're on display or coming soon.

-Art Deco by the Sea, Laing Gallery, Newcastle
+Art Deco by the Sea - Laing Art Gallery, Newcastle

-Art Deco by the Sea explores how the Art Deco style shaped the modern seaside during the 1920s and 30s.
-Among the show's 130 exhibits are original photographs from the RIBA Collections by John Maltby, Sydney W. Newbury and Arthur George, showing iconic seafront buildings like Iles Leathart & Granger's 'Dreamland' amusement park in Margate.
-There's also the chance to see original drawings from the RIBA Collections for Oliver Cox's seafront hotel designs and Dalgleish & Pullen's Marine Court, St Leonards-on-Sea.
+Art Deco by the Sea explored how the Art Deco style shaped the modern seaside during the 1920s and 30s.
+Among the show's 130 exhibits were original photographs from the RIBA Collections by John Maltby, Sydney W. Newbury and Arthur George, showing iconic seafront buildings like Iles Leathart & Granger's 'Dreamland' amusement park in Margate.
+There was also the chance to see original drawings from the RIBA Collections for Oliver Cox's seafront hotel designs and Dalgleish & Pullen's Marine Court, St Leonards-on-Sea.
 The show was originally at the Sainsbury Centre in Norwich, before touring to Newcastle.